Wind River Systems: VxWorks

 VxWorks is the original flagship product of Wind River.
 It is a real-time operating system (RTOS) intended for embedded and critical infrastructure devices and systems.
 It supports multicore processors, 32-bit and 64-bit, for several architectures including ARM, Intel, and Power and has over one hundred board support packages (BSPs) for different hardware systems.
 VxWorks is a real time and deterministic operating system.

 Wind River Linux

 Wind River's Linux product is source code and a build system that generate runtime images suitable for embedded devices.

 Historically, Wind River Linux has supported a variety of architectures, including ARM, MIPS, PowerPC, IA32 and SPARC.

 The current release of Wind River Linux supports a variety of ARM, IA32, and IA64 platforms with both standard and realtime (PREEMPT RT) kernels.

-Wind River charges a subscription to provide commercial bug and CVE fixes for their Linux products.
+Wind River charges a subscription to provide commercial bug and CVE fixes for its Linux products.
 Pricing is project-based, with a flat fee for each solution built on top of Wind River Linux.
 There is no per-device subscription or royalty.

 The key capabilities for Wind River Linux are 10 year commercial support life, complete customization including kernel changes, reproducible customizations, wide range of hardware support through Board Support Packages (BSP) that are ported, maintained, and tested by Wind River.